 - Tailoring your carbohydrate intake to your training volume and intensity

-For most athletes, a carbohydrate intake of 5 to 7 grams per kilogram of body weight per day is sufficient.
-However, endurance athletes or those engaging in multiple training sessions per day may require up to 10 grams per kilogram.
+For most athletes, a carbohydrate intake of 5 to 7 grams per kilogram of body weight per day is enough.
+However, endurance athletes or those doing multiple training sessions per day may need up to 10 grams per kilogram.

 - Whole grains (oats, quinoa, brown rice)